w3c/WebPlatformWG/Meetings.md

 ### Web Components

--   ad hoc; only on a case-by-case basis
+-   Please contact the chairs or the editors; only on a case-by-case basis.

 -   Agendas: a draft agenda is sent to the [public-webapps](http://lists.w3.org/Archives/Public/public-webapps/) list at least 24 hours before
 -   Minutes: meeting minutes are distributed on the [public-webapps](http://lists.w3.org/Archives/Public/public-webapps/) list.